MicrosoftDocs/power-platform/power-platform/well-architected/reliability/handle-transient-faults.md

 #### Determine if the operation is suitable for retrying

-Perform retry operations only when the fault is likely to be transient.
+- Perform retry operations only when the fault is likely to be transient.
 Typically, you can identify if a fault is likely to be transient based on the error message returned by the service.
-Don’t retrying operations that attempt an invalid operation, like updating an row in Microsoft Dataverse that doesn’t exist or that the user does not have permission to, or calling an API endpoint that doesn’t exist.
+Don’t retry operations that attempt an invalid operation, like updating a row in Microsoft Dataverse that doesn’t exist or that the user does not have permission to, or calling an API endpoint that doesn’t exist.
+Validate the input parameters to the operation before performing the operation or retrying it to ensure only well understood and allowed parameters are passed to the operation.

-Implement retries only when you can determine the full effect of doing so and when the conditions are well understood and can be validated.
+- Implement retries only when you can determine the full effect of doing so and when the conditions are well understood and can be validated.
 Remember that the errors returned from resources and services outside your control might evolve over time, and you might need to revisit your transient fault detection logic.

-When you develop individual components or services that are called from your applications, make sure to return error codes and messages that help clients determine whether they should retry failed operations.
+- When you develop individual components or services that are called from your applications, make sure to return error codes and messages that help clients determine whether they should retry failed operations.
 Consider indicating whether the client should retry the operation, for example by returning an **isTransient** value.
 If you build a web service, consider returning custom errors that are defined within your service contracts.

 #### Determine an appropriate retry count and interval

-Optimize the retry count and the interval to the type of use case.
+- Optimize the retry count and the interval to the type of use case.
 If you don't retry enough times, the application can't complete the operation and will probably fail.
-If you retry too many times, or with too short an interval between tries, the health of the application might be adversely affected by holding data in memory.
+If you retry too many times, or with too short an interval between tries, the health of the application might be adversely affected by holding data in memory or by resulting in throttling the resource with which you are trying to interact.

-Adapt values for the time interval and the number of retry attempts to the type of operation.
+- Adapt values for the time interval and the number of retry attempts to the type of operation.
 For example, if the operation is part of a user interaction, the interval should be short and only a few retries should be attempted.
 By using this approach, you can avoid making users wait for a response.
 If the operation is part of a long running or critical workflow, where canceling and restarting the process is expensive or time-consuming, it's appropriate to wait longer between attempts and retry more times.

-Keep in mind that determining the appropriate intervals between retries is the most difficult part of designing a successful strategy.
+- Keep in mind that determining the appropriate intervals between retries is the most difficult part of designing a successful strategy.
 Typical strategies use the following types of retry interval:

-**Exponential** **interval**.
+  - **Exponential** **interval**.
 The application waits a short time before the first retry and then exponentially increases the time between each subsequent retry.
 For example, it might retry the operation after 3 seconds, 12 seconds, 30 seconds, and so on.
 You will specific an interval and a retry count.

-**Fixed intervals**.
+  - **Fixed intervals**.
 The application waits for the same period of time between each attempt.
 For example, it might retry the operation every 3 seconds.

-**Immediate retry**.
+  - **Immediate retry**.
 Sometimes a transient fault is brief, and retrying the operation immediately is appropriate because it might succeed if the fault is cleared in the time that it takes the application to send the next request.
 However, there should never be more than one immediate retry attempt.
 You should switch to alternative strategies, like exponential interval or fallback actions, if the immediate retry fails.

-As a general guideline, use an exponential interval strategy for background operations, and use immediate or fixed interval retry strategies for interactive operations.
+- As a general guideline, use an exponential interval strategy for background operations, and use immediate or fixed interval retry strategies for interactive operations.
 In both cases, you should choose the delay and the retry count so that the maximum latency for all retry attempts is within the required end-to-end latency requirement.

 Consider the combination of all factors that contribute to the overall maximum timeout for a retried operation.
 These factors include the time it takes for a failed connection to produce a response, the delay between retry attempts, and the maximum number of retries.
 The total of all these times can result in long overall operation times, especially when you use an exponential delay strategy where the interval between retries grows rapidly after each failure.
 If a process must meet a specific service-level agreement (SLA), the overall operation time, including all timeouts and delays, must be within the limits defined in the SLA.